devleaks/pywinwing/README.md

 ```

-Works and tested with Winwing MCDU on ToLiss A321+neo option, and ToLiss A330-900.
+Works and tested with the following Winwing devices and listed aircrafts:

+- MCDU
+    - ToLiss A321+neo option
+    - ToLiss A330-900
+    - Flight Factor A350-900

-This development is a proof of concept and will not be enhanced to work with other aircraft.
+This development is a proof of concept and will be enhanced to work with other Winwing devices and other aircrafts.

+LAst updated July 2025